bracesoftware/newasm/docs/instructions/artifact.md

 ```

 ### Mixins
-To make your program append more code into a specific artifact, you use the `mixin` instruction.
+To make your program append or rather inject more code into a specific artifact, you use the `mixin` instruction.

 Let's say an artifact declares an abstract procedure, only way to modify it is to access its object inside an artifact, so we use a mixin to implement it: